-This is the official palace of Emir of Gombe emirate, Gombe state , Nigeria used for royal gatherings and meeting of state officials , royal council and public audeince with the Emir.
+This is the official palace of Emir of Gombe emirate, Gombe state , Nigeria used for royal gatherings, meeting of state officials, royal council and public audeince with the Emir.
 It was built in early 2000s by Late Dr. Shehu Usman Abubakar, Tenth(10th) Emir of Gombe.
-Ciureently his son and heir 11th Emir lives here
+Currently his son and heir 11th Emir lives here

 Photo: Salisu Kilawa, Hotels.
 Ng

-Azad palace, termed the most magnificent Palace in West Africa.
-It is the official private residence of the King (Ohinoyi) of Ebira kingdom, Ebira people of Nigeria.
+Azad palace, termed the most magnificent Palace in West Africa is the official private residence of the late King (Ohinoyi) Ado Ibrahim of Ebira kingdom, Ebira people of Nigeria.
 This palace which is his private residence was named after his late son Azad who passed away years ago.